drowe67/codec2-dev/codec2-dev/stm32/unittest/README_unittest.txt

    scripts     Where scripts for this unittest system are found

+   src         Where the stm32 sources and binaries are.

    lib         Where includable files for this unittest system are found
       /python     python library files
       /octave     octave library files